UiPath/uipathcli/README.md

 ### OAuth Login

-In order to use oauth login, you need to set up an [External Application (Non-Confidential)](https://docs.uipath.com/automation-cloud/docs/managing-external-applications) with a redirect url which points to your local CLI:
+In order to use OAuth login, you need to set up an [External Application (Non-Confidential)](https://docs.uipath.com/automation-cloud/docs/managing-external-applications) with a redirect url which points to your local CLI:

 <img src="https://raw.githubusercontent.com/UiPath/uipathcli/main/documentation/images/getting_started_auth_login.gif" />